yashShiv/ARLearn/README.md

 3. Install Android Build Support and the Android SDK & NDK tools.
 4. Enable USB debugging on the android device.
 5. Build and Run.

+For more details, refer to ARLearn Project Report.pdf.